 What are oak processionary moths?

-- Caterpillars of the oak processionary moth (Thaumetopoea processionea), a native of central and southern Europe.
-(See Forest Research guide to distinguishing it from similar native species.
+- Caterpillars of the oak processionary moth, Thaumetopoea processionea, are a native of central and southern Europe (see Forest Research guide to distinguishing it from similar native species)

 - Probably entered Britain as eggs laid on young trees imported from Europe for planting here.

-- Found in 2006 in London and now breeding in several locations in south and west London, and in Pangbourne, west Berks.
+- Found in 2005 in London and now breeding in several locations in south and west London, and in West Berkshire – including several Woodland Trust sites

 If you think you’ve spotted this disease please inform the Forestry Commission using the Tree Alert reporting tool.
 Three good-quality digital photographs are required to aid identification.